-Bowling Green coach Dave Clawson was riding high after an upset of Northern Illinois in the MAC Championship Game on Friday night, and now Clawson has a brand new job.
+Bowling Green coach Dave Clawson was riding high after an upset win over Northern Illinois in the MAC Championship Game Friday night, and now Clawson has a brand new job.

 A news conference to introduce Clawson is scheduled for 4:30 p.m.
-ET Tuesday.
+Tuesday.

-"We are very pleased to have Dave Clawson leading our football program," said Wake Forest athletic director Ron Wellman.
+"We are very pleased to have Dave Clawson leading our football program," said Wake Forest Director of Athletics Ron Wellman.
 "Dave is a proven winner and leader and has had great success at every institution he has coached.
 Dave has rebuilt every program that he has coached and has led each institution to a conference championship.

 "He has developed a national reputation as a builder of programs.
 Dave's expectations for our program and players are extremely high.
 We have much to look forward to with his leadership of our program."